bytedance/go-tagexpr/binding/README.md

 - `"$name"` is variable placeholder
 - If `"$name"` is empty, use the name of field
 - If `"$name"` is `-`, omit the field
-- Expression `required` indicates that the parameter is required
+- Expression `required` or `req` indicates that the parameter is required
-- If no position is tagged, binding from body first, followed by URL query
+- If no position is tagged, try bind parameters from the body when the request has body,
+<br>otherwise try bind from the URL query